 - Higher levels of control and security

 Hybrid cloud will be most beneficial when properly managed.
-Cloud management should include monitoring, cost management, analytics, and ongoing optimization to ensure that you're making the best use of cloud resources.
+Cloud optimization should include monitoring, cost management and analytics to ensure that you're making the best use of cloud resources.

 Learn what's important as you manage cloud cost and optimize your cloud computing resources.
-Vityl for Cloud Management helps with public, private, and hybrid cloud management, particularly in assuring performance and controlling spend.
+VCM helps with public, private, and hybrid cloud management, particularly in assuring performance and controlling spend.